BluFlameTech/bluflametech.github.io/_pages/about.md

-        Blu Flame Technologies is a software company that solves DevOps onboarding, security, automation, integration and toolchain orchestration problems so that software developers, teams and organizations can focus on building and deploying great software.
+        Blu Flame Technologies is a software company that solves DevOps onboarding, security, automation, integration and toolchain orchestration problems so that software developers, teams and organizations can focus on creating great software.

         <h1>&nbsp;</h1>